 It is also a felony under Michigan law to sell a firearm or ammunition to a person if the seller knows that the person is under indictment for a felony that is punishable by imprisonment for 4 years or more or that the person is prohibited under Michigan law from possessing, using, transporting, selling, purchasing, carrying, shipping, receiving, or distributing a firearm.4

-See the section entitled Private Sales in Michigan for other relevant laws.
+See the section entitled Universal Background Checks in Michigan for other relevant laws.

 - Mich.
 Comp.
 Laws Serv. § 750.232a(3).